You may be new to electrical installation but wish to wire a 3-way switch.

 - A single pole light switch has two terminals and a ground screw while a three-way switch has 3, plus a ground screw.

-- The toggle switch of a single-pole has ON and OFF while the 3-ways doesn’t have.
+- The toggle switch for a single-pole has ON and OFF while the 3-ways doesn’t have.

 - A single-pole switch controls a ceiling light from one location while the three-way control light from two different locations.